nishikantanayak-indium/POC-Ganesh-Nish-June29-Old-Default-UI/README.md

 - Relationship label (`COVERS`, `INTRODUCES_RISK`, etc.)
 - **↔ INTER** badge (blue) — element is from a different document than the requirement
 - **↕ INTRA** badge (slate) — element is from the same document
-- Source reference in small monospace
+- Source reference in small monospace (now shows exact section, e.g. `Section 5.
+Terms of Reference`)

 Below the columns: inter-document vs intra-document summary counts, and a red gap alert if any risks have no mitigation or no LD.